|RS PZM History||Other Mods||Photo Gallery||Uneeda Audio's PZM Preamp Kit||Price List||More Photos|

-I mention these other approaches to provide some history and background.
-Some time ago, around 1994, I got tired of all the hoopla about these mikes, these less-than-complete modifications, and tired about endless questions about operating them in a P48 environment, I designed my own interface for these microphones that was to end the problem and make a definitive step forward.
+I mention all of these other approaches to provide some history and background.
+Some time ago, around 1994, I got tired of all the hoopla about these mikes, these less-than-complete modifications, and tired about endless questions about operating them in a P48 environment.
+I designed my own interface for these microphones that was to end the problem and make a definitive step forward.
 The goals were straightforward:

 The new circuit differs from that previously shown on the website.
 The new circuit can be used:

 The case needs to be made of metal, for shielding reasons.
 All of the holes can be drilled, although the 3/4" hole for the large XLR connector can be difficult.
 I use a Greenlee chassis punch.
 You can also use a Unibit stepped drill bit.
-Yes, you can get 3/4" drill bits, but unless you have a drill press, they are unwieldy and even a bit dangerous.
+Yes, you can get 3/4" drill bits, but even with a drill press, they are unwieldy and even a bit dangerous.
+NOT recommended.

 NOTE: No license is granted with respect to this circuit.
 Permission is hereby granted for you to construct the circuit and use it for your own use.
 Permission to use this circuit in a commercial context (i.e. turn it into a product for sale) is not granted.
 Purchasing a kit from me grants you a per-instance license to construct/use/sell the item using that instance of this circuit.

 Even after all this work, remember the microphone's humble beginnings.
-It will never be a Neumann, but it will be substantially better than it ever was.
+It will never ever be a Neumann, but it will be substantially better than it ever was.

 The kit is considered a repair component because it extends the life of a non-compliant article that was placed on the market prior to 1 July 2006.
 By Article 2 Section 3 of the Directive, repair parts are exempt.
 If you are hassled by customs because of RoHS, then point out that this is a repair part, which is exempt.
 Regardless, I am making my attempt to comply because nearly all of the components are RoHS compliant.
 I do not include solder when shipping outside of North America.